 Well, we think the Smart EQ Fortwo is actually the perfect car for the city.
 It’s small, easy to drive, a doddle to park and its electric.
-In fact, Smart is the traditional car maker to announce that it’s actually going to dump petrol engines entirely.
+In fact, Smart is the first traditional car maker to announce that it’s actually going to dump petrol engines entirely.
 Very soon you won’t be able to buy any Smart that isn’t powered purely by electricity.

 On the face of it, you don’t get that much car for your money.
-It’s a two-seater of course, and the all-important battery is quite small at just 17.6kWh - that’s about the third of the size of the one you’ll find in the new electric Vauxhall Corsa.
+It’s a two-seater of course, and the all-important battery is quite small at just 17.6kWh - that’s about a third of the size of the one you’ll find in the new electric Vauxhall Corsa.

 But it doesn’t have much car (or many people) to carry around, so it’s pretty efficient, with an official range of up to 82 miles.
 That could be plenty if you are staying within the city limits.
 It might even last a week if you are just doing a short commute or school run, so you would only need to charge at the weekends.